hynekb/github.io/docs/agilitye02.md

 - *no adds*
 - *available in Canada only*
 - *available in Apple store - (to see screenshots, access the Apple store)*
+- *Note:*
+    - *the application will be removed from the Apple Store in April 2020 and will be replaced by new app AgilityA03 in June 2020*